 Gamekeepers, shooters say, rid the area of nuisance predators which eat the eggs of ground-nesting birds including plovers and curlews, and have historically maintained the estuary to keep its status as a special area for wildlife.

 Now, it has become one of the first estates in the country to be refused a consent for shooting due to what shooters call “Natural England red tape”.Daily Telegraph 20 June 2020

-While The Telegraph will probably never hold views on huntin’ and shootin’ that anyone here at The War on Wildlife Project would support, we do have to note the enthusiasm with which they’ve managed to cram so many shooting/gamekeeping cliches into so few paragraphs.
+While The Telegraph will probably never hold views on huntin’ and shootin’ that anyone here at The War on Wildlife Project would support, as writers ourselves we do have to note the skill with which they’ve managed to cram so many shooting/gamekeeping cliches into so few paragraphs.
 Killing wildlife supports its conservation?
 Check.
 Tradition strangled by red tape?
 Check.
 Curlews?
 Check.
 Beyond the paywall they even back up their outrage with a quote from someone who warns in presumably doomsday tones of something that most of would gladly see the back of: this could mean the end of wildfowling itself!
 Wow, ending the massacre of wild ducks and geese – that wouldn’t do at all…

 The so-called ‘shooting community’ – which let’s face it is simply a grouping of people who enjoy killing wildlife and who make money from killing wildlife – have said they’ll fight back.
 Of course they will.
 You do have to wonder just how many rearguard actions they can fight though: sustained attacks on everything from their use of snares and the General Licences to industrial-level releases of pheasants is taking up an awful lot of their time.
 And what they are trying to defend is exactly what ever-increasing numbers of people are finding indefensible.
 Things like killing wildlife for ‘sport’ in protected areas and habitats for instance…